-Beginner: Reverse Lunge
+Beginner: Reverse lunge

-Stand with feet hip width and hold a dumbbell in each hand.
-Shift weight slightly to right side and step left foot back, dropping into a low lunge with both knees bending to 90 degrees.
+Stand with feet hip-width apart and hold a dumbbell in each hand.
+Shift your weight slightly to the right side and step your left foot back, dropping into a low lunge with both knees bending to 90 degrees.

-Advanced: Lateral Lunge
+Advanced: Lateral lunge

 Start with feet together, holding a dumbbell in each hand.
 Shift weight to right foot and step to the side with left foot.
 Send hips back and bend left knee, while keeping right leg straight as you sink into a side lunge.

+It’s that variability that makes your workout well-rounded.
 For the vertical push, you’ll use shoulders, upper and middle back, and arms.

-Bend right arm to 90 degrees, then push weight overhead, fully extending arm and keeping biceps in line with ear.
-Bend arm and lower weight to shoulder height to return to starting position.
+Bend right arm to 90 degrees, then push weight overhead, fully extending arm and keeping biceps in line with your ear.
+To return to starting position, bend your arm and lower the weight to shoulder height.

-Advanced: Standing Overhead Press
+Advanced: Standing overhead press

-Bring elbows out to sides at 90-degree angles as you push up (sometimes called a military-style press).
-Remember to engage core and keep hips level (don’t stick your butt out).
+Bring elbows out to sides at 90-degree angles as you push up, which is sometimes called a military-style press.
+Remember to engage your core and keep hips level — don’t stick your butt out.

 With your back straight and core engaged, hold the resistance band with left hand, light tension, and arm extended.
 Pull band toward torso, keeping elbow close to body.
-Extend arm to return to start.
+Extend your arm to return to start.